-Fondation Chaillot - Promoting Dance as Connection
+Fondation Chaillot - Promoting dance as connection

 The main mission of Fondation Chaillot is to support the new inclusive artistic initiatives of Chaillot - Théâtre national de la Danse.
 The project, which has been led by Director Rachid Ouramdane since 2021, was launched on May 23 under the aegis of Fondation de France.
 Read our interview with Pierre Lungheretti, Deputy Director of Chaillot - Théâtre national de la Danse, who serves as its representative in the new foundation.